Anitha549/hello-world/README.md

 # hello-world
 this is Anitha, cooking is my passion, reading books is my hobbie.
-I love to Indian dishes, especially south Indian cuisines.
+I love to cook Indian dishes, especially south Indian cuisines.

 love to listen songs.
-friends are my happiness
+friends are my happiness.